pfh/topconfects/index.md

 * In an ANOVA test, we need to test multiple coefficients, and we may want to treat each group equally rather than nominating a control group.
 Topconfects provides `effect_sd` for this, where the effect size is the standard deviation of a set of coefficients.

-Topconfects contains its own implementation of `edger::glmTreat` which uses a constrained GLM fitting routine, in order to allow this. **This part is very much experimental!** The approximation that quasi-likelihood ratios are F-distributed seems quite robust, but that may be lost by adding non-linear constraints.
+Topconfects contains its own implementation of `edgeR::glmTreat` which uses a constrained GLM fitting routine, in order to allow this. **This part is very much experimental!** The approximation that quasi-likelihood ratios are F-distributed seems quite robust, but that may be lost by adding non-linear constraints.
 A poorly chosen constraint might effectively shave off more degrees of freedom than intended.

 <br/>